-Print Name: I have fully and thoroughly read the Externship Site Guidelines & Protocols that must always externship facility.
-I understand that failure to comply with the immediate dismissal from the externship site. .
-Signature: - Date:
+Print Name: I have fully and thoroughly read the Externship Site Guidelines & Protocols that must always be followed during my time at an externship facility.
+I understand that failure to comply with these guidelines & protocols may result in the immediate dismissal from the externship site.

+Signature:

+Date: